What is placenta previa?

 - Steroid medicines if you aren't close to your due date.
 These medicines help get your baby ready for birth by speeding up lung development.

-- Tocolytic medicine to slow or stop contractions if you are in early labour.
+- Tocolytic medicine to slow or stop contractions if you are in preterm labour.

 If your newborn is premature, your baby may be treated in a neonatal intensive care unit, or NICU.
 Premature babies need to stay in the hospital until they can eat, breathe, and stay warm on their own.